LinkedIn Guides

 • What topics could I talk about?

-What people don’t realise is that positioning affects everything else in your personal branding.
+What people don’t realize is that positioning affects everything else in your personal branding.
 Use this 1-line positioning formula to decide your lane:

 Framework: I help (audience) achieve (transformation) through (unique angle/method).